-New Jersey Institute of Technology ENGL 101 Honors Introduction to Academic Writing Dr. Drew Ciccolo Email: djc85@njit.edu or drew.ciccolo@njit.edu Office hours: Mondays and Wednesdays 2:30 - 3:30 Office location: Cullimore Hall 115F (first office on the right once you enter the 115 suite) Please note that you can email me through our course's Canvas page (recommended) or by using either of the two email addresses listed above.
-If you do email me outside of Canvas, however, you must include in your email the section number of the course you are in.
-(I'm teaching five courses, so I won't automatically know which one you're in.)
+New Jersey Institute of Technology ENGL 101 Honors: ENGL 101 H03 Introduction to Academic Writing TF 8:30-9:50am in FMH 314 Dr. Drew Ciccolo Email: via Canvas or djc85@njit.edu Office hours: Fridays 10am - 12pm and by appointment at mutually convenient times Office location: Cullimore 115F (first office on the right once you enter the 115 suite) Please note that you can email me through our course's Canvas page (recommended) or by using the email address listed above.
+If you do email me outside of Canvas, though, you want to include in your email the section number of the course you are in.
+(I teach multiple courses, so I won't automatically know which one you're in.)
+A Note on AI usage This gets repeated later in the syllabus, but it's worth foregrounding here: First-Year Writing (FYW) follows the guidelines from the NJIT University Code of Academic Integrity: "Artificial intelligence usage is not permitted in this course.
+The expectation of this course is for students to work through the course without assistance from any type of artificial intelligence to better develop their own skills in this content area.
+As such, artificial intelligence usage is not permitted throughout this course."
+Please note that it is my professional obligation and responsibility to report any academic misconduct to the Dean of Students Office.
 Course Description ENGL 101 Honors is an introduction to college-level writing.
 Students are introduced to writing's rhetorical dimensions; they are asked to consider the purpose, audience, occasion, and genre that are called for in a variety of writing, speaking, and visual assignments.
 The course also focuses on writing processes, asking students to brainstorm topics, collect ideas and research, write drafts, and revise their writing based on writing's disciplinary rules, on self-reflection, and on peer and class feedback.
 Academic writing begins from the assumption that written, visual, and spoken texts can be in conversation with each other.
 Students are asked to read challenging articles, essays, and prose (and to consider visual and spoken compositions) which serve as both models of effective communication and as beginning places for students' own arguments and analyses.
+There is no final exam for this course.
 Prerequisites Entrance is determined by assessment results.

-Students who have successfully completed ENGL 099 are admitted to this class.
-Students must receive a C or better to pass this course.
-Course Goals During this course you will:
+Please note: Students must receive a C or above to pass this course.
+Any final grade below a C will appear as an F.

+Course Goals

+During this course you will: